Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: Implementation Details

 \subsection{Training settings for reproduced \textsc{Coconut} and \textsc{CODI}}

-We reproduce \textsc{Coconut} across three backbones (GPT-2, Llama-1B-Instruct, and Qwen-4B-Instruct) and three datasets (GSM8K, CommonsenseQA, and StrategyQA) using the standard stage-wise latent-replacement curriculum.
+We reproduce \textsc{Coconut} across three backbones (GPT-2, Llama3-1B, and Qwen3-4B-Instruct) and three datasets (GSM8K, CommonsenseQA, and StrategyQA) using the standard stage-wise latent-replacement curriculum.
 On GSM8K, we follow the official two-stage recipe (\emph{CoT-SFT $\rightarrow$ Coconut}): the model is first trained with explicit CoT supervision, and then continued with Coconut-style latent reasoning initialized from the CoT checkpoint.
 For GPT-2, both stages are trained for 25 epochs (25+25).
 For larger backbones, we use a shorter schedule (5+10) consistent with the large-model setting.
 On CommonsenseQA and StrategyQA, we adopt a uniform latent curriculum that progressively increases the latent-step budget up to $T{=}6$ using one epoch per latent stage (6 epochs total), followed by 4 additional epochs at the final stage (i.e., 6+4).
 Across backbones, we use AdamW-style optimization with weight decay $0.01$ and a backbone-dependent learning rate: GPT-2 runs use $\mathrm{lr}=10^{-4}$, while Llama/Qwen runs use $\mathrm{lr}=10^{-5}$.

-For \textsc{CODI}, we use \emph{officially released} checkpoints for GSM8K on GPT-2 and Llama3-1B.\footnote{We use the official CODI GSM8K checkpoints as provided by the authors.} All other \textsc{CODI} results in this paper are obtained from our reproduced checkpoints trained on the remaining dataset/backbone combinations.
+For \textsc{CODI}, we use \emph{officially released} checkpoints for GSM8K on GPT-2 and Llama3-1B.
+All other \textsc{CODI} results in this paper are obtained from our reproduced checkpoints trained on the remaining dataset/backbone combinations.
 We follow the official CODI training pipeline (LoRA-based fine-tuning with a fixed number of latent tokens, cosine learning-rate scheduling with warmup, mixed-precision training, and the projection head enabled in our runs), while allowing dataset/backbone-dependent learning rates for stable optimization.
-Concretely, our reproduced CODI runs use learning rates in the range $[5\times 10^{-6},\,3\times 10^{-3}]$ depending on the backbone and dataset (e.g., $3\times 10^{-3}$ for GPT-2, $8\times 10^{-4}$ for Llama-1B, and $2\times 10^{-4}/10^{-5}/5\times 10^{-6}$ for Qwen-4B on GSM8K-Aug/CommonsenseQA/StrategyQA, respectively).
+Concretely, our reproduced CODI runs use learning rates in the range $[5\times 10^{-6},\,3\times 10^{-3}]$ depending on the backbone and dataset (e.g., $3\times 10^{-3}$ for GPT-2, $8\times 10^{-4}$ for Llama-1B, and $2\times 10^{-4}/10^{-5}/5\times 10^{-6}$ for Qwen3-4B-Instruct on GSM8K-Aug/CommonsenseQA/StrategyQA, respectively).
 This yields CODI checkpoints matched to our Coconut reproductions in latent-step budget ($T{=}6$) and task coverage, enabling controlled comparisons under identical intervention and readout protocols.